Wrike: presentation, uses and limits in 2026

 Is it compatible with my other tools?

-Wrike is compatible with major operating systems (Windows, macOS, Linux via web browser) and iOS and Android mobile apps.
-It supports common file formats for import and export, making it easy to integrate into existing workflows.
+Wrike is compatible with all major operating systems (Windows, macOS, Linux via web browser) and iOS and Android mobile applications.
+It supports common file formats for import and export, facilitating integration into existing workflows.

-In terms of integrations, Wrike offers native connections with popular tools such as Google Workspace, Microsoft Office 365, Slack, Salesforce, and cloud storage platforms such as Dropbox or Box.
+In terms of integrations, Wrike offers native connections with popular tools such as Google Workspace, Microsoft Office 365, Slack, Salesforce, and cloud storage platforms like Dropbox or Box.
 These integrations are extensible via APIs to connect other business services.

 • Google Workspace,